Characters: Gintama Kiheitai

 Back to the main character index.The primary antagonists of the series, the Kiheitai is a radical branch of the Anti-Foreigner Faction led by Takasugi.

 open/close all folders

 - Advertised Extra: Lampshaded.
 Despite appearing in every opening after their appearance (and then adding Kamui when he joins Takasugi), the Kiheitai rarely ever appear and, even when they do, they usually (but not always) act in the background.
-In the New Years card episode Gin receives a card from the officers begging for more screen time, while other characters complain about their popularity despite their lack of screentime.
+In the New Years card episode Gin receives a card from the officers begging for more screentime, while other characters complain about their popularity despite rarely ever appearing.

 - Five-Bad Band: The main officers of the Kiheitai form one with Takasugi as the Big Bad.

 - La Résistance: During the Joi War, the Kiheitai was part of the resistance force.
 It still serves as one in the present, but much darker.

 - The Remnant: The Anti-Foreigner Faction may have lost the war, but the Kiheitai keeps on fighting.